liugang1234567/Gang-neuron/README.md

-## Paper 5: XXXXXXXXXXX keep secret XXXXXXXXX (Submitted to IEEE Signal Processing Letter, a journal with great reputation in signal processing)
+## Paper 5: XXXXXXXXXXX letter XXXXXX

 ## Contact me if you have problems in use.